Wuwuss/Bitburner-Scripts/README.md

 # Bitburner-Scripts
 This is just a little thing so that anybody who wants to can follow along with me while I learn to program.

-A compilation of all my NS2 & .script scripts for the game "Bitburner".
+A compilation of all my NS2 & NS1 scripts for the game "Bitburner".

-### NS2 & .script Files are in the folders.
+### NS2 (.js) & NS1 (.script) Files are in the folders.
 My save file will be here.

 # Socials